-"Lot line windows enhance the short term marketability of the apartment by providing more natural light," says Miller, the appraiser.
+"Lot line windows enhance the short term marketability of the apartment by providing more natural light," says Miller.
 "Can they add more value to an apartment even if they are considered a 'temporary' amenity?
 Sure, but in our market, buyers tend to look at them as a short-term benefit.
 And as appraisers, we can't readily observe a premium for them."

 Is a real estate agent required to tell me about lot line windows in an apartment?

 “If there are lot-line windows, that information absolutely must be disclosed because their presence can materially affect the value of the unit,” Carter says.